 |Average First Measurable Snow||Earliest Recorded Snowfall|

-|Boston||Nov.
-30th||0.2" - 10/10/1979|
+|Boston||November 30th||0.2" - 10/10/1979|

-|Hartford||Nov.
-30th||1.7" - 10/10/1979|
+|Hartford||November 30th||1.7" - 10/10/1979|

-|New York City||Dec.
-15th||0.5" - 10/15/1876|
+|New York City||December 15th||0.5" - 10/15/1876|

-|Atlantic City||Dec.
-22nd||0.1" - 11/05/1973|
+|Atlantic City||December 22nd||0.1" - 11/05/1973|

-|Philadelphia||Dec.
-18th||2.1" - 10/10/1979|
+|Philadelphia||December 18th||2.1" - 10/10/1979|

-|Washington, DC||Dec.
-18th||0.3" - 10/10/1979|
+|Washington, DC||December 18th||0.3" - 10/10/1979|

-And although New England typically gets its first accumulation of snow in late November, most others have to wait until mid – late December.
-However, considering that temperatures can easily fall below freezing by Halloween, the atmosphere can certainly support snowfall as early as October.
-When we look at some of the incredible early season snow records (check out the table below), the most impressive occured on October 10, 1979 when a snowstorm swept up the East Coast.
+There were some other rather impressive early season snowfalls.
+One in particular occured on October 10, 1979 when a snowstorm swept up the East Coast.
 In fact, the storm canceled one of the World Series games between the Orioles and Pirates in Baltimore.
 Of course, when it comes to some of the largest and most damaging October snow events, that honor goes to October 2011.
 In this storm, heavy, wet snow topped a foot over portions of the interior Northeast (reaching over 2 feet at some elevations in New England) and led to numerous fallen trees along with massive power outages.
 It’s important to note that early season snow events are especially dangerous because snow covered leaves will weigh down trees, causing them to snap.